codename11/Editable/readme.md

  - Function `getSelector()` gets clicked element's absolute selector just like getting it from browser when you inspect element.

- - `getSelector()` then finds all elements needed to traverse to get to wanted element.
-These get filtered through to create "selector" which is used to target partucular element and set it's contentEditable attribute to true.
+ - `getSelector()` finds all elements needed to traverse to get to wanted element.
+These get filtered through to create "selector" which is used to target partucular element and return said `selector`.
  - Targeting particular element works however markup is structured.
+ ----
  - Function `Editable()` have series of event listeners which handle particular portion of a code:
   1. First one is on click which gets clicked element and set its attribute `contentEditable` to true, also it passes it's value to `elm` variable which is then used in fourth event listener.
   2. Then there is a `mouseover` event which is used for highlighting targeted element.